alibaba/GraphScope/docs/deployment/install_on_local.md

-# Deploy GraphScope on Local
+# Install GraphScope on Local

 This guide will walk you through the process of installing GraphScope on your local machine.